eleboys/vestadp/README.md

 What is VestaDatePicker?
 ========================

-This is actully a multi culture datepicker that can be feed with your own custom calendar algoritms, as it is included with some of the most known calendars such as "Gregorian", "Persian" and "Islamic".
+VestaDatePicker is a multi culture datepicker that can be feed with your own custom calendar algoritms, as it is included with some of the most known calendars such as "Gregorian", "Persian" and "Islamic".